AYSRH ToolkitDelivering Services for Youth

 TCI’s Hubs are in the process of adapting the WHO SEARO Supervisory/Self-Assessment Checklist.

 - Train providers to offer AYFHS, focusing on improving provider knowledge and competencies so that they can offer a full range of contraceptive options as well as overcoming provider bias.

 Based on the data from the assessment, prioritize low-performing facilities and develop your training plan.
 Evidence indicates that training for health providers should include not only information about adolescent development and health, but also their rights (Evidence to Action, 2014).
 Training should include providing nonjudgmental information and services; accurate information on medical eligibility criteria for adolescent contraceptive use; legal policies and rights of adolescents to services and information; values clarification on adolescent sexuality; and skills on how to communicate with adolescent clients (HIPs, 2015).
 Promote doing good, not just doing no harm; support, rather than blame, health providers as they implement new practices.
-For an example of a health provider training with a particular focus on values clarification and attitude transformation, view TCI’s Francophone West Africa Hub’s agenda (in French) or any of the other curriculums under Training Packages on the right hand side of this page.
+For an example of a health provider training with a particular focus on values clarification and attitude transformation, view this training curriculum adapted by TCI’s Francophone West Africa Hub (in French) or any of the other curriculums under Training Packages on the right hand side of this page.

 |Illustrative Provider Training Topics|

 Among other topics, health service providers should receive training on the following:

 Example of Tools for Overcoming Provider Biases in Nigeria